Squats, and bench, and deadlifts, oh my!

 As for new, the Rogue Abram 2.0 is probably the most popular option for home gyms.
-Titan Fitness makes a very cost-friendly version of the Rogue Abram, and Vulcan Strength makes an excellent GHD with a front tilted fixed pad that creates a very comfortable feel.
+The Titan GHD is another very popular, budget-friendly option.

 Dumbbells give you a level of variety in your training that is unmatched by anything else.
 You can hit every major muscle group in a seemingly endless number of ways.